networknext/next/cmd/relay_new/README.md

 ### Optional
 - `RELAY_V3_ENABLED`: Controls whether or not the old backend communication is enabled or not.
 In the makefile it is defaulted to "0".
 Set to "1", and only that, to enable.
   - Example `RELAY_V3_ENABLED="1"`
 - `RELAY_PROCESSOR_COUNT`: Number of processors to allocate to the relay.
-Each relay thread is assigned affinity starting at core 1 to n.
+Each relay thread is assigned affinity starting at core 0 to n - 1.
 If unset the relay will attempt to auto detect the number of processors on the system.
 For VM's in the cloud, this should be set to 1/2 the available processors.
   - Example `RELAY_PROCESSOR_COUNT='1'` or `RELAY_PROCESSOR_COUNT="$(( $(nproc) / 4 ))"`
 - `RELAY_SEND_BUFFER_SIZE` & `RELAY_RECV_BUFFER_SIZE`: In bytes, lets you set the amount of memory to use for each socket's send & receive buffers.
   - Example `RELAY_SOCKET_BUFFER_SIZE="4000000"`